mikerabat/mrmath/trunk/readme.txt

 Date: 16.10.2014
 New global subspace method: Non-Negative Matrix Transformation including 3 different calculations schemes: divergence update, eukledian update and alternating least squares.
+Removed an unnecessary exit in the threaded matrix multiplication routin and optimized a bit the blocked matrix x vector multiplication.
+Fix: On platforms with many cores (> 10) the threaded matrix operations may fail because the break critera was met too early.

 Date: 30.9.2014
 Implemented a blocked QR decomposition -> outcome is the economysize QR decomposition of the input matrix